H-Studio logo

 In B2B, this challenge differs fundamentally from consumer software.
 Enterprise customers bring their own compliance requirements, SLA expectations and integration needs.
 A flaw in tenancy design is not a bug in B2B.
 It is a potential data-protection problem that puts contracts at risk.

-The importance of architecture in SaaS shows up in five concrete areas:
+It shows up in five concrete areas:

 • Operating cost: Inefficient database structures and missing resource isolation translate directly into higher cloud bills.